sharifkkk/devops-practice/README.md

 # devops-practice
-it is for devops practice
+it is for devops practice for sharif only not for others